spockframework/spock/docs/new_and_noteworthy.rst

 ---------------

 Stubs and spys are two new kinds of mock objects.
 Stubs are created with the ``MockingApi.Stub()`` factory method.
-(``MockingApi`` is the new superclass of ``spock.lang.Specification``.)
+(``MockingApi`` is a new superclass of ``spock.lang.Specification``.)
 They only provide behavior (typically by returning values) but no verification.
 Consequently, stub interactions cannot have a cardinality (like ``1 * ...``).
-By using a stub rather than a mock when no verification is needed, the intention of the code becomes clearer.
+Limiting a collaborator to a stub is an effective way to communicate its role to readers of the specification.

 Spys are created with the ``MockingApi.Spy()`` method.
 Like mocks, they can provide behavior and verification.
 Unlike mocks, they default to delegating all invocations they receive to a real object of the same type.
 That object